alastairtree/SqlToFileCopy/README.txt

 USES
 Designed for Dev or Ops type people dealing with files organised via a Sql Server (like photos in a blog CMS say)

+DOWNLOAD
+Get the latest binaries from https://github.com/alastairtree/SqlToFileCopy/releases or compile from source yourself.

 SAMPLE
 E.g. lets say you have
 A Table in Sql Server like this: